 |Access control monitoring||Help ensure the appropriate access control policies are in place across your Google Cloud resources and get alerted when policies are misconfigured or unexpectedly change.
 Forseti, the open source security toolkit for Google Cloud, integrates with Security Command Center.|

 |Anomaly detection from Google||Identify threats like botnets, cryptocurrency mining, anomalous reboots, and suspicious network traffic with built-in anomaly detection technology developed by Google.|

-Cloud SCC currently focuses on asset inventory, discovery, search, and management.
-Use Cloud SCC when you want to understand your security and data attack surface and answer questions like:
+Security Command Center currently focuses on asset inventory, discovery, search, and management.
+Use Security Command Center when you want to understand your security and data attack surface and answer questions like:

-- How many projects you have, and how many of those are new projects
+- How many projects you have, and how many projects are new

-- What GCP resources are deployed, like Compute Engine, Cloud Storage, or App Engine
+- What Google Cloud resources are deployed, like Compute Engine, Cloud Storage, or App Engine

 - What services are in use, such as Virtual Machines (VMs) or buckets

 - What images are running on your VMs

 - What IP addresses are open to the public

 - How to organize, annotate, search, select, filter, and sort across the